AJFaraday/Thud/docs/challenge.md

 Warning: There is an issue with the project on Firefox (https://github.com/AJFaraday/Thud/issues/3) which prevents editing the code in the browser.
 This has been confirmed to work in Chrome.

-* Open 'dist/index.html' in your browser
+* Open 'dist/index.html' in your browser.
-* Click 'Customize'
+* Click 'Customize'.
-* Select 'default/template' as the Dwarf player.
+* Select 'default/template' as the Dwarf player (or use another client as a starting point).
 * Click 'Edit' beside the Dwarf player select.
 * Write your client code in the text box provided.
 * The Validate button will change colour based on whether or not the client is passes validations (see below).
-* When you're happy with it, click 'Save'.
-(This can be done before it passes validation, but it may not actually work)
+* When you're happy with it, click 'Save' (This can be done before it passes validation, but it may not actually work).
 * Select a worthy opponent and click 'Run Game' to see the game.

 ## Validations